nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * As such, multiple reviews and prices pertaining to an entry can be added using the `addon` command.
 Refer to the `addon` feature below for more information.

-* An entry with multiple reviews only shows the first review, truncated with an elipsis (...).
+* An entry with multiple reviews only shows the first review, truncated with an ellipsis (...).

 * This is done to keep each entry's window height short for the user to view more entries in within the main window.